Getting To Know Your Larynx – Your Voice Box

 The thyroid cartilage makes up the front part of the larynx.

-The thyroid cartilage is also where the vocal chords are located, and these are attached just below the Adam’ s apple.
+Anyway, your thyroid cartilage is also where your vocal cords are located, just below the Adam’ s apple.

-It becomes taller at the back of the voice box and serves as a platform for the arytenoid cartilages.
+It becomes taller at the back of your larynx and serves as a platform for the arytenoid cartilages.

-They connect with the cricoid cartilage at the back of the vocal folds.
+They connect with the cricoid cartilage at the back of your vocal folds.

 The arytenoid cartilages and the cricoid cartilage form the cricoarytenoid joint.